 1. I get into big fights with friends and family

 Even now, after taking steps to treat the symptoms, I find myself getting upset with my friends and current partner for the dumbest things.
 Just my mom asking me if I’ve been making the monthly payments of my student loans ignites a monster inside of me.
-If the majority of these fights would happen any other time of the month, it wouldn’t be a big deal at all.
-But PMDD has an entirely different agenda on its mind, and I find myself stuck in a screaming match.
+If the majority of these fights happened at any other time of the month, they wouldn’t be a big deal at all.
+But PMDD has an entirely different agenda, and I find myself stuck in a screaming match.

 2. My nail-biting habit gets out of control

 I’m not happy to admit this because, well, it’s pretty gross.
 But there’s no use in hiding it, because I have a sneaky feeling that there are other women out there who deal with similar habits.
 My nerves get the best of me, and I incessantly chew on my fingernails.
 It doesn’t just stop there, though; I gnaw at the skin around my nails, pulling it back until I draw blood.

 I’ve always been a nail-biter, but it’s like the habit is hyped up on steroids during this time of the month.
 By the time the week is over, I have to bandage up nearly all my fingertips.
 So, yeah, if you’ve got any extra band-aids you’d like to donate, send ’em over!